 We all live with loss and regret.
 If we knew what was going to eventually happen, we would never dare to love.

 What is the old saying?
-It is better to have loved and lost, than never to have loved at all?
-I suppose this is true in some ways.
-Otherwise it is a just an old adage.
+It is better to have loved and lost than never to have loved at all?
+I suppose this is true in many ways.